Resources / Blog Posts / Resources for National Day of Truth and Reconciliation

 Hope for Wellness: This is a 24/7 online chat counseling service available to all Indigenous peoples across Canada.
 HelpLine counselors are experienced and culturally competent if you want to talk, are distressed, are experiencing a strong emotional reaction, or are triggered by painful memories.
 Phone and chat counseling is available in English, French, Cree, Ojibway, and Inuktitut.

-CMHA: The Canadian Mental Health Association is one of the oldest voluntary organizations in Canada, providing direct mental health services to more than 100,000 Canadians through the combined efforts of more than 10,000 volunteers and staff across Canada in over 120 communities.
+CMHA: The Canadian Mental Health Association is one of the oldest voluntary organizations in Canada.
+It provides direct mental health services to more than 100,000 Canadians through the combined efforts of more than 10,000 volunteers and staff in over 120 communities.

 Crisis Services Canada: The Canada Suicide Prevention Service provides both phone and text counseling available 24/7/365 for Canadians thinking about suicide, Canadians who know someone thinking about suicide, or those struggling with a loss from suicide.

-Kids Help Phone: This is an e-mental health resource available to Canadian kids, youth, and teens, 24/7.
-They offer professional counseling, information, referrals, and volunteer-led text-based support to youth in both English and French.
+Kids Help Phone: This is an e-mental health resource available 24/7 to Canadian kids, youth, and teens.
+It offers professional counseling, information, referrals, and volunteer-led text-based support to youth in English and French.